 A Relative Operating Characteristic (ROC) diagram shows how well a probabilistic forecast can discriminate between an event and a non-event.
 For example, an event could be heavy rain that causes flooding, or cold temperatures that cause crops to freeze.
 The probabilistic forecast could come from an ensemble forecast, as illustrated next.

-Suppose that the individual NWP models of an N = 10 member ensemble made the following forecasts of 24-h accumulated rainfall R for Day 1:
+Suppose that the individual NWP models of an N = 10 member ensemble make 1-day-ahead forecasts of 24-h accumulated precipitation (R) every day for a month.
+On Day 1, the ensemble forecasts were: